 - Get into a minor calorie deficit of a couple of hundred calories.
 A calorie deficit is when you’re consuming less energy than you’re burning off.
 This will help to burn regular fat (the subcutaneous kind that you can pinch).

-- Increase daily protein intake.
+- Increase daily protein intake—mostly through more meat.
 When eating at a calorie deficit, as in all diets, it’s easy to lose a lot of lean mass.
 This is because a calorie deficit lowers our body’s process of “muscle protein synthesis”.
 This is the biological process of adding proteins to your muscle.
 We don’t know why this happens, but you must eat more protein to offset the inefficiency (while doing resistance training— we’ll cover this soon.)
 Plus, when you’re eating less energy, normally you’ll also consume less protein.
 For example, if you stop eating a bagel with peanut butter on it since it has a lot of energy, you might inadvertently cut out 15g of protein from your day.
 So despite eating less food, you’ll need to eat *more* protein than normal.
 The easiest way to do this is by eating larger servings of meat, such as more wild seafood, more grass-fed steaks, etc.

 - Do resistance training, like lifting weights to increase muscle mass and bone density.
 When eating at a calorie deficit, our body signals to lower muscle protein synthesis.
 One way we offset this is by eating more protein.
 But what’s even more critical is doing resistance training.
 That’s because resistance training is even more powerful at stimulating the process of muscle protein synthesis.
 Without resistance training, you’ll lose muscle in a calorie deficit.
 Lifting weights will be the stimulus your body needs to keep the muscle, and the protein you eat is needed to fulfill the order.
 The good news is that while skinny people have low levels of muscle mass, that means they’re much further from their genetic potential.
 It’s much easier to build muscle at first (often called newbie gains) with a decent workout plan.
 You could even tell your build new muscle despite eating in a calorie deficit—this is called body recomposition.
 We’ll cover more about what a skinny fat woman should look for in a workout to match their body soon.